 This is patently wrong as the ‘Casino Royale’ JB from 1955 was supposed to be based on Richard Conte, ditto Dick Orme from 1959 and Sam Peffer modelled Bond on himself for the 1957 ‘Live And Let Die’ so Vernon-Hunt was certainly not the first.

 In 1962 he left PAN to join the newly established publisher Paul Hamlyn as Sales Director but returned to PAN in 1969 as Managing Director.
 In 1980 he became Deputy Chairman of PAN but retired two years later due to ill health.
-He died on 10th November 1987 and was survived by his wife and two children.
+He died on 10th November 1987 and was survived by his wife and six children.

 “He was a charming man with a driving personality which together with a charismatic and buccaneering style of salesmanship made the name of Pan books famous all over the world”